CorentinQuique/CorentinQuique/README.md

 - 👋 Hi, I’m @CorentinQuique
 - 👀 I’m interested in social networks, community management and music.
-- 📫 How to reach me : corentinq.fr
+- 📫 How to reach me : contact [at] corentinq.fr